fuzeac/articles/WhyWePivotedFromPrivateToCommunityPresale.md

 ---

-## Tension — What Wasn’t Working with Private Rounds
+## What Wasn’t Working with Private Rounds

 Private allocation deals optimized for speed and headline names, not for alignment:
 - Off‑chain terms led to inconsistent expectations about unlocks, liquidity support, or product deliverables.